-- 1. Adjust the length of lift chain in each column to be the same length by working the lift chain around the sprockets. - 2.
-If a setscrew was used to temporarily secure the safety cam, remove the setscrew, replace with the safety cam bolt, and tighten.
-A minimum thread engagement of 5/8" (16mm) is required for the safety cam assembly connection.
+- 1. If a setscrew was used to temporarily secure the safety cam, remove the setscrew.
+See Figure 12-38. - 2.
+Replace with the safety cam assembly bolt, and tighten.
+A minimum thread engagement of 5/8" is required for the safety cam assembly connection.